ultamatt/codetest/README.md

 ### UI Requirements

 The user interface should present a 'stack' of card like entries containing
-* [ ] A small picture or icon of the item
+* [ ] A small picture of the item
 * [ ] A description of the item
-* [ ] A fun quote or factoid for the item
+* [ ] A fun factoid for the item

 Interactions
-* [ ] The user should be able to swipe the currently presented card away making it disappear and presenting the next card in the stack.
+* [ ] The user should be able to dismiss the currently presented card away making it disappear and presenting the next card in the stack.

 ## Backend

 The Backend should be node.js with whatever middlewares you'd like to use.

 Interactions
-* [ ] Please provide a RESTful backend for the listing of factoids
+* [ ] Please provide a RESTful backend for the CRUDL of factoids
 * [ ] Factoids should be transported to the UI via JSON

-### BONUS
+### BONUSES

-As an additional exercise, make it such that a UI user can create their own factoid to be added to the fact stack.
+* [ ] Make it such that a UI user can create their own factoid to be added to the fact stack.
+* [ ] Integrate some aspect of your factoids with an external Service or API